ImPadamRai/hello-world/README.md

 # hello-world
 Hi,
 This is Padam Rai.
-I want to be web-developer, I think it is the best platform me to learn lots about the web-development.
+I want to be web-developer, I think it is the best platform for me to learn lots about the web-development.